GLLSLP/DevGomdol/content/blog/Git/[Git]오류 Your site's DNS settings are using a custom subdomain 해결법.md

 ---
-title: '[Git]오류 Your site's DNS settings are using a custom subdomain 해결'
+title: '[Git]오류 Your sites DNS settings are using a custom subdomain 해결'
 date: 2022-03-28 16:17:00
 category: 'Git'
 draft: false